jshemas/validationService/README.md

 ```

 ### Tests
-You have to have jasmine-node running.
+You have to have mocha running.
 To install it run...
 ```
-npm install jasmine-node -g
+npm install -g mocha
 ```
-Then you can run the tests by turning on the server and run...
+Then you can run the tests by running...
 ```
-jasmine-node spec/
+mocha spec/
 ```

 ### TODO
--Code Clean Up

--Allow Cross Domain

 -Add More Validation Rules (Like email and website)